 He raced through the dim twilight peeking through the entangled branches above, moving like a grand specter.
 His dark cloak bellowed behind him like the wings of some sort of mutant bat, the image only reinforced as he dove from root to root, using each one as a platform to hop to the next.

-The man was unperturbed.
-He wasn’t after meat- he was hunting for a more cunning sort of prey.
+The man remained unperturbed – he wasn’t after meat.
+He was out hunting for a more cunning sort of prey.

 The green maze of the forest seemed to shrink ahead.
 His pace slowed, and only then did the cloaked man become aware of his own labored breathing.
 The soft flecks of light in his path grew larger and larger, drawing him in like a great black moth.

 The world seemed to crawl by for a few endless seconds.
 He paced forward, steady and tensed.
 It was the crescendo of the hunt, and at that moment countless feelings swirled in his chest like a typhoon.

 Exhilaration.
 Shame.
 Happiness.
 Fear.
 Guilt.
 His nerves bundled in his stomach, his heart thumped like a war-drum.
 Despite all that, he felt at peace.